talvindersingh/activemq/README.md

 4. Run the playbook to deploy ActiveMQ - #**ansible-playbook -i inventory.ini activemq.yml**

 NOTE:
-This Ansible playbook sets up ActiveMQ using Docker containers with a primary and backup instance.
-It implements a failover mechanism where the backup instance automatically takes over if the primary instance fails.
-SSL/TLS certificates are generated and copied to the ActiveMQ containers for secure communication.
-Nginx is installed and configured as a reverse proxy to route incoming requests to the ActiveMQ instances.
-The playbook assumes that Docker and Nginx are available on the target machines.
+This updated playbook deploys two ActiveMQ instances: a primary and a backup.
+Each instance runs in its own deployment and is exposed through a service.
+The deployments are labeled with "role" to differentiate between primary and backup instances.
+The preStop lifecycle hook ensures that the ActiveMQ instance is gracefully terminated when stopping the container.

+Please ensure that you have the appropriate Docker image for ActiveMQ available in your Minikube environment and adjust the configuration files and commands as needed for your specific setup.

+Working on putting the nginx in front of the ActiveMQ instances.